TruebitProtocol/truebit-eth/README.md

 ```bash
 docker cp truebit-eth/supersecret.txt f7b994c94911:/docker-geth/supersecret.txt
 ```
-Here `f7b994c94911` is the name of the container's ID.To exit a container, type `exit`.
-Your container process will remain alive in other windows.
+Here `f7b994c94911` is the name of the container's ID.
+To exit a container, type `exit`.
+Your container process will remain alive in other windows unless you exited the original window which you initiated with the `--rm` flag.

 ### "Connect to the network"